toharl/Attack_CS6231/README.md

 We consider the case of using loss-based filter against poison attack and collaborative settings and show that this model is vulnerable to a simple redundant attack.
 Our simple attack is a dataset consists of duplicate samples.

 This code is modified from the project: https://github.com/kuangliu/pytorch-cifar that trains CIFAR10 for classification.
-In our version we have added the attacks.
+In our version we have added the attacks (ours and poison attack) and also implmented a filter algorithm against poison attack.

 First line of experiments: